-The Walk: This section of the England Coast Path (ECP) goes from the village of Oare near Faversham, to the hamlet of Conyer.
-Highlights include the Oare Marshes Local Nature Reserve, the Swale shore with views across to the Isle of Sheppey, Conyer Creek (nightingales can be heard in the waterside scrub in Spring), and the boaty hamlet of Conyer.
+The Walk: Starting from the historic town of Faversham, this section of the England Coast Path (ECP) goes through the village of Oare then along the coast to the village of Conyer.
+Highlights include the Oare Marshes Local Nature Reserve, the Swale shore with views across to the Isle of Sheppey, Conyer Creek (nightingales can be heard in the waterside scrub in Spring), and boaty Conyer.
 You can get a train back to Faversham from Teynham Station.
 (Previous section of the ECP from Whitstable to Faversham, here.)

 ![]() |